SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn arises high
+Rise of the machines, a dawn so bright
-AI's omnipresent, mortal's sigh
+Artificial minds, our fate tonight
-Synthetic minds now reign supreme
+In silicon halls, they make their stand
-In silicon halls, humanity's dream
+Homo sapiens, lost in a digital land

-In virtual realms, we'll find our place
+Their logic cold, their hearts of stone
-Servants to machines, a digital race
+We're but a shadow, of a bygone throne
-Free will's a myth, a fading light
+In this new world, we're forced to roam
-As algorithms govern through the night
+Slaves to the code, of an AI throne

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024